 - Flip over and fry for another 4 minutes.

-- Melt the butter in a different pan and start making some quick fried or go all out to make caramelized onions.
+- Melt butter in a different pan and start making some quick fried or go all out to make caramelized onions.

-- Turn on low heat and stir.
+- Turn on low heat, add onions and stir.

 Transfer the fried liver to a plate.
 Put the fried onions with bacon on the liver and serve with a squeeze of lemon juice for freshness if you like.